David-Allen-Arteaga/UnityPlugin/README.md

 ## Setup
 1. Open **Packadge Manager** in your Unity project and add https://github.com/Sloydai/UnityPlugin.git#gltfast-5.0
 2. This package will also automatically install **gltFast Plugin** if it's not already in your project.
-If there's an issue you can install it manually with package manager: com.unity.cloud.gltfast
+If there's an issue you can install it manually with package manager: com.unity.cloud.gltfast@5.0.4

 ---